alexandrebarsacq/alexandrebarsacq.github.io/_posts/2019-04-27-building-an-inner-tent.markdown

 #### Draw the pattern
 I chose to draw the pattern on paper and then use the paper pattern to cut the fabric.
 This has the advantage that you can keep the paper pattern to recreate the project another time, if you're careful.
 Also, drawing the pattern on paper with a grid is wayyyy easier than drawing it directly on fabric.
 With this approach, the first step is to draw and cut the paper pattern.

-I got my computer files with the patterns I made (available here : TODO) and drew them on paper.
+I got my computer files with the patterns I made (available [here](https://github.com/alexandrebarsacq/nettent)) and drew them on paper.
 The digital files should have most, if not all, of the measurements required to trace them on paper with a ruler and a square.
 No need to calculate angles.

 In the picture below you can see the paper pattern for the head part :
 ![My helpful screenshot](/assets/pictures/nettent/0_head_pattern.jpg)